richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 # KeyBox

 - Provides ssh key management.
+- See [SSH Key Management with KeyBox](https://blog.adoptopenjdk.net/2017/08/ssh-key-management-keybox) in the AdoptOpenJDK blog for more details about how we use KeyBox.
 - Used to control access to AdoptOpenJDK machines.
 - Add your personal public ssh key to allow you to log on to the AdoptOpenJDK machines using your ssh key.
 - Ask a member of the [admin_infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/admin_infrastructure/members) team to add your public ssh key.